penn-cnt/scalp_tle_laterality/README.md

 To run the analysis, follow these steps:
 1. Download the codebase from: https://github.com/penn-cnt/scalp_tle_laterality.
 2. Download the datasets from: https://github.com/penn-cnt/scalp_tle_laterality/Dataset.

 Explaining codebase:
 * Dataset folder contains intermediate datasets and features that can be used to replicate study.
+It has spikes in left and right hemisphere (from our LOHO method) in all, wake, and sleep states (from sleep staging algorithm YASA) separately.
 * Univariate_Analysis folder contains spike rates and SAI analysis in model development cohorts.
 Code here replicates figure 2B and 2C (complete run in <1 min).
 * Machine_Learning folder contains python script for creating our logistic regression model and post-hoc analysis.
-Code here replicates figure 3A-D.
+Code here replicates figure 3C and 3D.
-* Spike_Data folder contains the full pipeline to get spikes in left or right hemisphere.
-It is modified based on SpikeNet2 (automated spike detection algorithm).
-* Sleep_Data folder contains the full pipeline to get sleep or wakefulness stages.
-It is modified based on YASA (sleep staging algorithm).
-* Outcome folder contains the surgical outcome analysis.
+* Outcome folder contains the surgical outcome analysis (Fig 4B and 4D).
 * Visualization folder stores all outputs of the analysis.
 * tools folder contains some of the basic functions that are used in the analysis.